hicksjduk/channel/README.md

 handler or the default handler was run, and `false` if none was run because all the channels are closed.

-The execution of a random case handler in Go is useful only in allowing the code to detect the case where all channels are closed, though since the choice of handler is non-deterministic, all handlers must cater for that possibility.
+The execution of a random case handler in Go is useful only in allowing the code to detect the case where all the channels are closed, since those are the only circumstances in which a handler is executed with no value available (`ok` set to false in the example above).
+However, since the choice of handler is non-deterministic, all handlers must cater for that possibility.
 I think it is arguable that the Java implementation presented here is an improvement as it separates the closure concern from the processing of values.